AdrienTorris/awesome-blazor/README.md

 * [BlazorChatSample](https://github.com/conficient/blazorchatsample) Blazor chat demo using SignalR JS client with interop.
 * [BlazorChess](https://github.com/Lupusa87/BlazorChess) Chess engine implemented with Blazor.
 * [BlazorElectronExperiment](https://github.com/SteveSandersonMS/BlazorElectronExperiment.Sample) Exploring how a Blazor could be used to build a cross-platform desktop application using [Electron](https://electronjs.org/).
+* [BlazorGeolocation](https://github.com/EdCharbeneau/BlazorGeolocation) An example of using Geolocation with Blazor.
 * [BlazorNasaImages](https://github.com/ncarandini/BlazorNasaImages) A sample Blazor app that fetches the Nasa Astronomy Picture of the Day.
 * [BlazorPong](https://github.com/ctrl-alt-d/blazorpong) 8 bits pong with blazor and signalR.
 Warning: Blazor Pong is not finished and is stopped with a knowed SignalR issue with blazor.
 * [BlazorServerTree](https://github.com/ctrl-alt-d/BlazorServerTree) A simple Server-Side Blazor sample app to deal with hierarchical data.